 Even better, Transylvania is still pretty much an under-the-radar travel attraction.
 It offers genuine experiences and countless attractions, whether you prefer major sites like Bran Castle or the rural calm.
 But be sure to plan all the details in advance to make the most of your time.

 If you don’t know where to start, check our guide to the top things to do in Transylvania.

-Easily reached from anywhere in Transylvania, the Carpathians are the ultimate destination for hikers and nature lovers.
-From easy tours for beginners in Apuseni to exhausting, but thrilling multi-day hikes in Fagaras or Retezat, there are more choices than you can imagine.
+We wrote a lot on Uncover Romania on the Carpathians, the ultimate destination for hikers and nature lovers.
+The mountains occupy close to one-third of the country, guarding Transylvania behind its abrupt slopes and peaks.
+From easy tours for beginners and families to thrilling multi-day hikes in Fagaras or Retezat, there are more choices than you can imagine.

 Discover our Rural Transylvania Tour.

 Heritage conservation has been more visible in Transylvania than anywhere else in Romania even if there’s a lot to be done still.
 The local artisans are a big part of this process as they carry on old skills that were once part of daily life.
 Meet real blacksmiths, learn first-hand about traditional ways of making charcoal, burning hand-made tiles and bricks, weaving and knitting, or making delicious jams.

 If you’re a foodie, you’re in the right place for a culinary adventure that combines multicultural heritage with organic food.
 For the best experience, choose a guest house that offers home-cooked meals or enjoy one of the many brunches organized weekly.
 My Transylvania Association is a good place to start your search for this ultimate culinary experience.